Jarred-Sumner/react-native-media-clipboard/README.md

 }
 ```

+<small>This makes sure that the clipboard is in sync if the application went into the background.</small>

 ##### Swift bridging header

 If your project does not contain any Swift code, then you need to create a bridging header – or you'll get a bunch of strange build errors.